1it/ansible-role-users/README.md

           }
     ```

-__Note__: When creating a variable containing the list of users to add or remove, the best place to start is in `group_vars/all`.
-Try `group_vars/groupname` or `host_vars/hostname` if you only want users on certain machines.
+__Note__: When creating a variable containing the list of users to add or remove,
+the best place to start is in `group_vars/all`.
+Try `group_vars/groupname` or
+`host_vars/hostname` if you only want users on certain machines.

 ## Dependencies

-None.
+The following packages may be required for Debian derivatives:

+- `urllib`
+- `urllib2`

 ## License